-The Urban Forestry Board, established by Austin City Code § 2-1-183, was tasked with developing and subsequently revising a Comprehensive Urban Forest Plan for public property with administrative assistance from the City of Austin Urban Forester (§ 6-3-5).
-The Urban Forestry Board is currently comprised of seven members appointed by the City Council who act in an advisory capacity to the City Council, the City Manager, and the director of the Parks and Recreation Department in all matters related to the urban forest.
+The Urban Forestry Board, established by Austin City Code § 2-1-183, was tasked with developing and subsequently revising a comprehensive urban forest plan with administrative assistance from the City of Austin Urban Forester (§ 6-3-5).
+The Urban Forestry Board is currently comprised of 7 City Council appointed members and acts in an advisory capacity to the City Council, the City Manager, and the director of the Parks and Recreation Department in all matters related to the urban forest.
 The duties of the Urban Forester (§ 6-3-4), include management of the public urban forest, oversight and supervision of City departments' work involving urban forest management, and ensuring preservation and replenishment of the public urban forest.

-Since 1992, attempts were made to develop the Code-mandated plan but none resulted in a final product.
-Working collaboratively, the Urban Forestry Board and Urban Forester took up the cause in February 2011 and kicked off the process to produce Austin's first Comprehensive Urban Forest Plan for public trees and vegetation.
-With renewed support and energy, the Urban Forestry Board working group met 16 times from 2011 through 2013.
+Since 1992 attempts were made to develop the Code mandated plan but none resulted in a final product.
+Working collaboratively the Urban Forestry Board and Urban Forester took up the cause in February 2011 and kicked off the process to produce Austin's first Comprehensive Urban Forest Plan.
+With renewed support and energy, the Urban Forestry Board working group met often over the next 3 years.

-Two public engagement initiatives reached out into the community with the goal of engaging the public in a discussion on the topic of Austin's urban forest.
+Two public engagement initiatives were utilized to reach out into the community with the goal of engaging the public in a discussion on the topic of Austin's urban forest.
 In April 2012, a public meeting was held for comment on the urban forest plan vision statement, vision components and guiding principles.
 The Urban Forest Opinion Poll was also conducted through an online survey tool and received 876 responses.
-July 2013 featured pop-up Leaf the Tree Activities around town to gather a broad sampling of input from the community, and three surveys were initiated on the topics of policy, funding and performance measures.
+July 2013 featured pop-up Leaf the Tree Activities around town to gather a broad sampling of input from the community, and three surveys were initiated under the topics of policy, funding and performance indicators.
 A public education campaign was initiated to raise awareness and engage the public.
+In August 2013 a second public meeting was held as a community workshop and open house to prioritize resources and encourage face-to-face discussion.
+See Community Voices on page 11 and Appendix A for more information on the public engagement and education process.